executablebooks/sphinx-book-theme/ARCHITECTURE.md

 This folder contains all of the source files for this theme, and most changes to the theme are made somewhere inside this folder.
 The following sections describe where various functionality lives.

+- `src/sphinx_book_theme/theme/sphinx_book_theme/` contains HTML templates and Sphinx theme configuration
+- `src/sphinx_book_theme/assets/` static assets that will be compiled and inserted into the `theme/sphinx_book_theme/` folder at build time.

+More information on each of these sections below.

 #### `/theme/sphinx_book_theme/` - HTML templates

 This is the actual theme source that is packaged and distributed via PyPI.